SNUCSE-CTA/DAF/README.md

 ## Binary Files
 Binary files of DAF are available for linux
 - daf_10min: DAF for subgraph matching, which sets time limit of 10 minutes for each query graph in a query set.
-- daf_big_10min: DAF especially for large data graph such as twitter, which sets the same time limit as `daf_10min`
 - daf_parallel_unlimited: parallel version of DAF, which finds all embeddings without time limit.

 The maximum number of query vertices is set to 400 for all three binaries.